Tofaş Şahin: Second Generation

-In August 1994 (for the 1995 model year), the range received a facelift with a new grille (body colored for all but the lowest specced versions), as well as new side view mirrors from the E30 3 Series.
+In August 1994 (for the 1995 model year), the range received a facelift with a new grille (body colored for all but the lowest specced versions).
 The grille had a prominent frame, with the opening containing a stylized "T" and a slim crossbar.
 The Doğan SLX also received power steering.
 For 1996 the cars were provided with new SOHC engines from the Fiat Tempra (an engine that was first designed for the Fiat 128) in two versions: a 1.4 L with 78 PS at 5,500 rpm (only for the Şahin), and a 1.6 L with 86 PS at 5,800 rpm which was available in all models.
 The Şahin no longer received the 1.4 in Turkey after a while, instead being fitted with an 82 PS version of the 1.6.
 Later the grille received a circular central motif, containing the "T" logo.

 In 1998, the "Kartal Kargo" was introduced.
 This was a two-seater panel van version of the wagon, akin to Fiat's own Marengo line.
 The Kartal Kargo can manage a 600 kg payload.
 The rear windows were plated and most trim details were in black plastic, but the Kargo did receive standard power steering.

 In 2002 the range received another minor facelift, but this year also heralded the end of Turkish sales as they were now only produced for export, usually in CKD form.
 Power outputs of catalyzed engines also decreased to 72 PS at 6,000 rpm and 80 PS at 5,750 rpm respectively.
 By this time the four-speed transmission was no longer available.
 In 2005 they were introduced with single point electronic fuel injection.
 Turkish production was gradually shifted to Egypt.
 In 2006 assembly was also commenced by DOCC in Ethiopia where it continued on a small scale until 2010 (see more below).

-Tofaş Şahin, used as standard patrol car by General Directorate of Security, along with Renault 12 Toros in 1990s to mid-2000s.
-Kartal is used by Gendarmerie General Command.
-Both cars replaced by Fiat Doblo and Ford Transit Connect in 2000s.
+Tofaş Şahin was used as standard patrol car by General Directorate of Security and Gendarmerie General Command, along with Renault 12 Toros in 1990s to early-2000s until they replaced by Fiat Doblo and Ford Transit Connect.